 The term bruschetta (pronounced broo-sket-ta, by the way; the "ch" in Italian makes the hard "k" sound) actually applies to the roasted bread.
 The bread in Italy is so good; it's easy to imagine that people would have found creative ways to use day-old bread.
 Slices of bread are usually rubbed with a bit of olive oil and garlic, and the bread is delicious on its own.
 But with a topping made from fresh tomatoes, it's heavenly!

-We ordered bruschetta at several restaurants in Rome this summer, and I was pleased to see that my homemade version stacked up quite favorably compared to theirs.
+We ordered bruschetta at several restaurants when we visited Rome, and I was pleased to see that my homemade version stacked up quite favorably compared to theirs.

-You simply chop tomatoes and stir in a bit of chopped fresh garlic, lots of chopped fresh basil, salt and pepper to taste, and a drizzle of olive oil.
+To make it, you simply chop tomatoes and stir in a bit of chopped fresh garlic, lots of chopped fresh basil, salt and pepper to taste, and a drizzle of olive oil.
 Serve with any good bread or heaped on top of toasted bread slices.
+Here's the recipe:

 Bruschetta topping